Major Pharmacy Chains Missing Dangerous Drug Combinations

 Overall, the Tribune tested 255 pharmacies, which revealed an industrywide situation.
 Since the study’s publication, several pharmacies, including CVS, Walmart, and Walgreens, have reached out with promises to do better, but even well-intentioned promises take time to execute.

-If you have any questions about this topic, or if you suspect that you have been the victim of pharmacy negligence, contact experienced Louisiana medical malpractice attorney Chris Roy Jr, founder of the Chris J. Roy, Jr. Law Firm.
+If you have any questions about this topic, or if you suspect that you have been the victim of pharmacy negligence, contact experienced Alexandria, LA medical malpractice attorney Chris Roy Jr, founder of Chris J. Roy, Jr. APLC.
 Having practiced law for nearly 30 years, he takes pride in helping negligence victims in Alexandria, Pineville, Rapides Parish, Grant Parish, Avoyelles Parish, Allen Parish, Vernon Parish, and throughout Central Louisiana.
-Benefit from his assistance and knowledge by contacting the firm for a free initial consultation.
+Benefit from his assistance and knowledge by contacting the Personal injury attorney in Alexandria, LA for a free initial consultation.
 Call 1-318-487-9537 to get help today.